 Even if the full performance improvement provided by the DS collimation solution in IR7 relies on 2 TCLD collimators per side, alternative solutions based on one single unit are being considered as possible “staged” deployment in IR7, in case of performance limitations during high intensity proton operation were made apparent by the post-LS1 operation experience.

-The TCLD collimators one of the standard LHC collimators [66] incorporates the latest design improvements, such as in-jaw BPMs.
-T require a reduced set of controls cables cooling water and baking equipment.
+The TCLD collimators design is derived from the one of the standard LHC collimators [66], in particular it incorporates the latest design improvements, such as in-jaw BPMs.
+TCLD collimators require a reduced set of controls cables because each jaw will be moved with one single motor but still require cooling water and baking equipment.
 The key parameters are listed in Table 2.
+Although some design features are less demanding, also due to lower losses compared to other collimators, integration design aspects are much more complicated due to their location between cold elements.

 The new baseline that relies on shorter 11 T dipoles has been reviewed from the integration point of view [12].
 The space is tight and the length of all components and transitions must be carefully optimized.
 The present baseline is that the TCLD will have an active jaw length of 80 cm that proved to be sufficient to improve the cleaning in all relevant cases.
-Tungsten heavy alloy is assumed for the material because the TCLD will be exposed to large beam load, so need at this stage to consider advanced materials.
-From the RF view point, designs with transverse RF finger (as in the present system) as well as with ferrite blocks to absorb high order modes (as in the collimators with BPMs) are being comparatively assessed. design is shown in Figure 7, where a detail of the collimator jaw is given.
+Tungsten heavy alloy is assumed for the material because the TCLD will rarely be exposed to large beam load, so there is no need at this stage to consider advanced materials.
+From the RF view point, designs with transverse RF finger (as in the present system) as well as with ferrite blocks to absorb high order modes (as in the collimators with BPMs) are being comparatively assessed.
+A possible design is shown in Figure 7, where a detail of the collimator jaw extremity is given.

-Table 2: arameters of TCLD collimators
+Table 2: Key parameters of TCLD collimators